alinali87/docker-gleb/learn.md

 ## how to make postgres data persistent
 - google: docker postgres volume
-- add volumes in db part of docker-compose.yml
+- add volumes in db section of docker-compose.yml
 - add volumes section in docker-compose.yml, specify the name and don't forget a colon
--